HyosangKang/timetabling-algorithm/README.md

 # timetabling-algorithm

+* &copy;2020 Hyosang Kang All Rights Reserved.
 * Jan 26, 2020 Update: Initial commit.
 All data were converted to English (from Korean).
 Currently  data for 2020 Spring semester is available only.
 More data (since 19 Spring) will be updated.

 ## Introduction

 * This is an automated timetabling algorithm developed by [Hyosang Kang](https://klein.dgist.ac.kr).
-The source code is written by Python3. &copy;2020 Hyosang Kang All Rights Reserved.
+The source code is written by Python3.
 * The data is used for Daegu-Gyeongbuk Institute of Science and Technology(DGIST) undergraduate study.